-A complaint is a written, signed allegation that the a public agency is not complying with one or more of the procedural requirements of state or federal statutes, regulations, rules, or constructions governing special education.
+A complaint is a written, signed allegation that the school is not complying with one or more of the procedural requirements of state or federal statutes, regulations, rules, or constructions governing special education.
 It is submitted to the Division for investigation in accordance with the requirements of Article 7.